wadoon/sharpPI/README.rst

 General
 -------

 --help, -h  Outputs a help message

 --verbose, -v   Activates the verbose, found input and output values are printed to the terminal.

---limit, -l INTEGER  Limits the the count of runs within the iterations modes.
+--limit NUMBER, -l NUMBER  Limits the the count of runs within the iterations modes.
 For support of the modes see below.

+--precision FLOAT, -p FLOAT  abort if upper - lower < FLOAT

 --mode M, -m M  Sets the operation mode `M`, see below for more information about the modes below.